 But anyone can struggle with codependency regardless of gender or sexual orientation.

-In healthy relationships, both partners share responsibility for handling their own problems.
+In healthy relationships, both partners share responsibility for handling their problems.

 If your partner always needs to lean on you, that’s a big red flag.
-It means they don’t have enough faith in themselves or their ability to handle life’s difficulties.
+It means they lack sufficient confidence in themselves or their ability to cope with life’s challenges.

-If your new partner is too dependent on your love and support, remember that there are healthier ways to feel secure and loved than through someone else.
+If your new partner is overly dependent on your love and support, remember that there are healthier ways to feel secure and loved than relying on someone else.

 How to Break Up Without Being Codependent